Showmax/showmax-nginx-sso-cookie-auth/debian/README.md

 The basic workflow is as follows
   - changes which should got to public release are made in `upstream` branch
   - changes specific to Showmax go to `master` branch.
 If you are touching the files which are also in public release, you **have** to use patch-queue workflow.
 Check http://honk.sigxcpu.org/projects/git-buildpackage/manual-html/gbp.patches.html for more details.

+The actual build is then simple as running `gbp buildpackage`.
+That will produce a new package under `../build-area/`.